200ok-ungleich/swiss-crowdfunder/CONTRIBUTING.md

 ## How to contribute to Swiss Crowdfunder

+First off, thank you for considering contributing to Swiss Crowdfunder.
+It’s people like you that make Swiss Crowdfunder such a great tool.

 #### **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub